branBeckett/data-science-projects/README.md

 [**Popular Data Science Questions**](https://github.com/branBeckett/data-science-portfolio/blob/master/data-science-questions/data-science-questions.ipynb)

-Determine what content a data science education company should create based on data from Data Science Stack Exchange.
+An analysis to determine the best data science content to write about for an education company that creates data science books, online articles, videos, or interactive text-based platforms, all based on data that we'll extract from the Data Science Stack Exchange.

 `SQL`